leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/4chatmantsnf_time_and_space_in_narrative_framework_chatman.md

 ---
+UID: 4ChatmanTSNF
+Title: Time and Space in Narrative Framework*
 Author: Chatman
 Date: 27/08/2024
-ELEMENT: TIME
 Prima-Forma:
 - fluus
 - time
 Summary: The manipulation of time exists either temporally or spatially.
-Title: Time and Space in Narrative Framework
-UID: 4ChatmanTSNF
+ELEMENT: TIME
 ---
 ### Title: **Chatman's Time and Space in Narrative Framework**